Well, September 1st was the 100th anniversary of the death of the last known Passenger Pigeon.

 Jorge mused about the irony that one of the places named Mimico is a large prison; like so many, it contains a disproportionate population of Aboriginal inmates.

 I’m working with the piece, listening in on conversations from many others about the ethics of de-extinction.
 Thinking about the way those pigeons died off – at a certain point, apparently, there was a captive population and people were trying to save them.
 The birds refused to breed.
+My sister opines that this is evidence of collective mind.

 It’s all part of the great mystery.
-Hope you enjoy the poem.

 all my relations